 To the question: how were the funds raised to pay for the windows, the answer is quite simple.
 Even before plan was formalized, many families, religious communities, and priests came forward to donate to this incredible project.

 The last modification done to the windows was in 2007.
-After Archbishop Smith was installed as seventh Archbishop of Edmonton, his coat of arms was placed on the lower part of St Philip window.
+After Archbishop Smith was installed as seventh Archbishop of Edmonton, his coat of arms was placed on the lower part of the St Philip window.
 This was to continue with a tradition that goes back to the beginnings of the Stained Glass Window project, which consists in placing the coat of arms of those bishops who have been Ordinaries in the Archdiocese of Edmonton.

-As we continue our Centennial Celebration, let us ask the Lord to grant us the quality of "transparency", a quality these Stained Glass Windows have.
+Let us ask the Lord to grant us the quality of "transparency", a quality these Stained Glass Windows have.
 They are transparent, allowing the light of the day to go through them, thus illuminating the interior with beauty.
 May the light of Christ shine through us, and may we be transparent enough to let that light shine in the world.